-The Nuorilang Waterfall resides in the Jiuzhaigou Nature Reserve in the Sichuan Province.
+The Nuorilang Waterfall resides in the Jiuzhaigou Nature Reserve near Jiuzhaigou in the Sichuan Province, China.
 To my knowledge, I have not found a reliable official government authority administering this area, but it has been gazetted as a UNESCO World Heritage Site.
 Thus, in order to inquire about the current conditions, while I can’t recommend a particular government website, you might want to give the UNESCO website a try.

 The Nuorilang Waterfall (Promising Bright Bay Waterfall) sits right at the intersection of the backwards-h-shaped road within the Jiuzhaigou Nature Reserve.

 The left (west) branch leads to Swan Lake while the other branch leads to Long Lake.

 The stop right at the road intersection also happens to be hub containing a dining and souvenir shopping facility along with a huge parking lot to accommodate the numerous buses that would stop here for a break.